-Employees spend 5x more time on self-directed learning each week than they do on assigned learning from their employers, (3.3 hours per week vs 37 minutes per week).
-Support this learning effort by giving your employees the freedom to explore what interests them.
+A study by Deloitte found 61 percent of executives report challenges in moving their organizations toward external self-directed learning.
+Support self-directed learning by giving your employees the freedom to explore what interests them.
 Encourage your team to take the time to learn and reward employees by recognizing those who make it a priority.
 Whether its acknowledgment from management or tangible rewards like gift cards, come up with creative ways to show support for those who intentionally grow their skills.
 Ultimately, the goal is for learners to take ownership of their own development and become independent learners.

 Provide Up to Date, Relevant Content